Esther, Jerry Hicks and the Abraham-Hicks Scam: Some Truths

 As all smart religions eventually do, this one simply dismisses skeptics as failures who don't understand the teachings or are unable to practice them effectively.
 Esther, Jerry Hicks and Abraham rarely give interviews and, after making fools of themselves in a conversation with a British journalist, have stopped entirely.
 The questions remain unanswered, simply dismissed instead.

 Dissenters and doubters are evicted from their workshops, and the tightly controlled official Abraham Hicks Forum quickly deletes threads deemed "off topic."
-(The main Abe Forum, managed by David Gordon who is compensated by Esther and Jerry Hicks for his efforts) has blocked me from even reading the discussions.
 Why would any conversation about "truths" need protection, I wonder.)

 Avoid anything having to do with The Vortex, the books, the guided meditations, etc. That's all rehashed garbage heaped on the market with nothing new to say.